Skip to main content

 Example

-Here's a complete example that applies these encoding transformations to test cases:
+Here's a complete example that applies the encoding collection to test cases:

 promptfooconfig.yaml